Dehydrating Canned and Frozen Food for DIY Backpacking Meals

 Spaghettios:

 Google “Spaghettios,” and you get over 600,000 results.
 No wonder we’re so confused about what to eat.
 Go for the plain version; there’s no need to overcomplicate this.
-One can of this stuff yields 10 grams of protein and a whopping 70 grams of rapid-digesting carbohydrates.
+One can of this stuff contains 10 grams of protein and a whopping 70 grams of rapidly digesting carbohydrates.
 Neither of these numbers is what you want to aim for at supper time with the family.
-However, when you’re in the mountains, this equates to fuel shoveled on top of a furnace burning white with heat.
-Consider adding textured vegetable protein (TVP) to bolster the protein content of the meal.
+However, when you’re in the mountains, this is like fuel shoveled onto a furnace burning white with heat.
+Consider adding textured vegetable protein (TVP) to boost the meal’s protein content.

 Canned Soups:

-Unlike its aforementioned canned counterpart, the best part about dehydrating canned soups is the variety it offers without the mess of cooking.
-Canned soups generally have a reasonable carbohydrate-to-protein ratio and decent sodium content to replace whatever was lost via sweat, urine, and exhalation on your trip up the mountain.
-We recommend dehydrating broth-based canned soups as cream-based soups can go rancid due to the higher fat content.
+Unlike its aforementioned canned counterpart, the best part of dehydrating canned soups is the variety they offer without the mess of cooking.
+Canned soups generally have a reasonable carbohydrate-to-protein ratio and a decent sodium content to replace what was lost through sweat, urine, and exhalation during your trip up the mountain.
+We recommend dehydrating broth-based canned soups, as cream-based soups can go rancid due to the higher fat content.

 Canned Tuna:

 Canned tuna is an excellent way to increase the protein content of backpacking meals.
 You can dehydrate or freeze-dry canned or pouch tuna packed in water, but not oil.
-Tuna packed in oil will be more likely to go rancid due to the increased fat content.
-For the same reason, fattier fish like salmon is not a good option for dehydrating.
+Tuna packed in oil is more likely to go rancid due to its higher fat content.
+For the same reason, fattier fish like salmon are not a good option for dehydrating.

 Using Frozen Vegetables in Backpacking Meals